Computing Valid p-value for Optimal Changepoint by Selective Inference using Dynamic Programming: Numerical Experiments

-\paragraph{Comparison results.} Figures \ref{fig:fixed_k} and \ref{fig:adaptive} respectively show the results when $K$ is fixed and $K$ is unknown.
+\textbf{Experimental results.} Figures \ref{fig:fixed_k} and \ref{fig:adaptive} respectively show the comparison results of the false positive rate (FPR) and true positive rate (TPR) when $K$ is fixed and $K$ is unknown.
 In both cases, since SMUCE guarantee is only asymptotic, it could not control the FPR when $N$ is small.
 While BinSeg-SI and OptSeg-SI-oc properly control the FPR, their powers are low because of over-conditioning.
 OptSeg-SI always has high power while properly controlling the FPR.

-\paragraph{Power demonstration of the OptSeg-SI.} In Figure \ref{fig:demonstration_ex1}, our method could identify all the ``true'' CPs (within $\pm 2$) as significant, while others missed some of them.

-\paragraph{Evaluation of the computing time for the OptSeg-SI} Data for each case $(N, K) \in \{(200, 9),..., (1200, 59)\}$ was generated.
+Figure \ref{fig:demonstration_ex1} shows the power demonstration of the OptSeg-SI method.
+While the existing methods missed many of true CPs, our method could identify almost all of them.
+Figure \ref{fig:computing_time} shows the efficiency of OptSeg-SI method.
+We generated data for each case $(N, K) \in \{(200, 9), ..., (1200, 59)\}$.
 We ran 10 trials for each case.
-From Figure \ref{fig:computing_time}, the computing time of our method is almost linear.

-\paragraph{The robustness of the OptSeg-SI method in terms of the FPR control.} We conducted the following experiments:
+Besides, we also conducted the following experiments to demonstrate the robustness of the OptSeg-SI method in terms of the FPR control:

-$\bullet$ Non-normal data: we consider the data following Laplace distribution, skew normal distribution (skewness coefficient 10) and $t_{20}$ distribution.
+$\quad \bullet$ Non-normal data: we consider the data following Laplace distribution, skew normal distribution (skewness coefficient 10) and $t_{20}$ distribution.
 In each experiment, we generated 12,000 null sequences for $N \in \{10, 20, 30, 40\}$.
 We test the FPR for both $\alpha = 0.05$ and $\alpha = 0.1$.
 We confirmed that our method still maintains good performance on FPR control.
 The results are shown in Appendix \ref{appendix:numerical_experiments}.

-Besides, for dealing with the case of non-normal data, we can also apply a popular Box-Cox transformation \cite{box1964analysis} to the data before performing our method.

-$\bullet$ Unknown $\sigma^2$: we consider the case when the variance is also estimated from the data.
+Besides, for dealing with the case of non-normal data, we can also apply a popular Box-Cox transformation \cite{box1964analysis} to the data before performing our method.\\ $~\quad \bullet$ Unknown $\sigma^2$: we consider the case when the variance is also estimated from the data.
 We generated 12,000 null sequences for $N \in \{50, 60, 70, 80\}$.
 Our OptSeg-SI method still can properly control the FPR.
 The results are shown in Appendix \ref{appendix:numerical_experiments}.